oh666no/mono-hire-purchase/readme.txt

 == Screenshots ==

 1. **Plugin Settings Page:** Configure API credentials, available installments, and upload custom images.
-2. **Checkout Page Payment Method:** Customers can select the Mono Part Pay Method and choose the number of installments.
+2. **Checkout Page Payment Method:** Customers can select the Mono Hire Purchase Method and choose the number of installments.
 3. **Order Edit Screen:** Administrators can perform custom actions related to the payment method.
 4. **Promotional Banner Displayed Using Shortcode:** Enhance your site with a customizable promotional banner.

 == Changelog ==

 = 1.0 =
-* Initial release of the Mono Pay-part plugin.
+* Initial release of the Mono Hire Purchase plugin.
 * Added Mono Bank installment payment gateway integration.
 * Included admin settings for configuration.
 * Implemented secure API communication with Mono Bank.